SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Inside AI Unicorn Anthropic’s Unusual $750 Million Fundraise.md

 ## Metadata
 - Author: [[Alex Konrad]]
+- Date: 2024-01-11
 - Full Title: Inside AI Unicorn Anthropic’s Unusual $750 Million Fundraise
 - Category: #articles
+- Summary: AI startup Anthropic has raised $750 million in new funding, led by Menlo Ventures, which will nearly quadruple the company's valuation to $18.4 billion.
+Menlo Ventures used a special purpose vehicle (SPV) to lead the funding round, allowing them to invest as much as they desired and channel the opportunity to their limited partner investors.
+The round also formalized terms for investments from cloud computing partners Amazon and Google.
+Anthropic had not planned to raise funds at the end of 2023, but Menlo's offer provided a cash infusion at a critical time with minimal fuss.
 - URL: https://www.forbes.com/sites/alexkonrad/2024/01/11/anthropic-750million-funding-round-menlo-ventures/

 ## Highlights